onlyTr3v0r/python-course/PLAN.md

 It should be:

 - Non-trivial
-- Simple enough for 10 y/os to learn in 5/6 hours
+- Simple enough for beginners to learn in 5/6 hours
 - Decently fun & engaging
 - Something tangible as an end result